Top 8 construction scheduling software in 2023

 REDTEAM

 RedTeam is a project management solution suited for midsize general contractors.
-It is a cloud-based solution with an emphasis on construction financials and document control.
+It is a cloud-based solution emphasizing construction financials and document control.
 It was designed to help with estimating, bidding, scheduling, and construction financials.
 It can also be used for CRM and bid management.

 SPECTRUM

-Spectrum is best suited for commercial general contractors, heavy/civil contractors, and HVAC contractors.
+Spectrum is best suited for commercial general, heavy/civil, and HVAC contractors.
 It is a web-based ERP (Enterprise Resource Planning) solution with modules for accounting, equipment and materials, document control, HR and payroll, and inventory.
-It can be a cumbersome piece of software to use effectively but a wide variety of training and webinars are available to help.
-If you’re looking for residential construction scheduling software, however, Spectrum is likely not the program for you.
+It can be cumbersome software to use effectively, but a wide variety of training and webinars are available to help.
+However, Spectrum is likely not your program if you’re looking for residential construction scheduling software.

 BUILDTOOLS